Categories ideas for your health blog

-Plus, I’ve also included a category called “Leesa’s thoughts” where I put my annual holiday gift guides and a few “random” posts that are more spur-of-the moment unplanned, and/or “ranty.”
+Plus, I’ve also included a fourth “catch-all” category called Leesa’s thoughts where I put my annual holiday gift guides and a few random posts that are more spur-of-the-moment, unplanned, and/or “ranty.”

 Using categories in your blog strategy and editorial calendar

-Now that you have an idea how to categorize your blog posts, you can use them strategically when planning your editorial calendar.
+Now that you have an idea of how to categorize your blog posts, you can use them strategically when planning your editorial calendar.

 Don’t have an editorial calendar yet?
 Download mine (no email address required).